Food Japan nuances to notice

 Japanese form of Buddhism at that times did not allow the consumption of 4 legged animals and therefore chicken and seafood prevailed.
 And seafood consumption both in range and frequency was large in proportion to other sea faring cultures .
 Seafood remains prominent till today and Sushi and Sashimi are the signature cuisines of this maritime genre. .

 One interesting foreign influence that did manage to creep in during the period of isolation was frying.
-Tempura is not native to Japanese.
+Tempura which is deep fried vegetables is not native to Japanese.
 And weirdly it does not exist anywhere else either except for the Iberian peninsular.

-The Portuguese introduced the concept of frying in oil and the Japanese took it to another level.
+The Portuguese introduced the concept of frying in oil and the Japanese made it their own.
 Even the word “tempura” is derived from Latin “ ad tempora cuaresme” which means “in time of Lent” when meat is forbidden for Catholics.
 So deep fried vegetables had to do.

 Tempura introduced in the isolationist period by Portuguese sailors

 And today Tempura is identified solely Japanese thru and thru and popular in Japan and the World around.
-As I said they took it to another level.
+As they took it to another level.

 Post isolationist food evolution